ScratchAddons/website-v2/content/docs/privacy/policies/website.md

 - **We do not use cookies.**

-  Local storage is used to store basic preferences such as whether dark mode is enabled.
+  Local storage is used to store basic preferences, such as whether dark mode is enabled.

 - **We track trends in website traffic, without tracking individual visitors.**